-The Colombian ceremonies lasted at least 8 hrs and we are able walk around, sit by the fire or lay down, which helped us to connect with nature more easily.
+The Colombian ceremonies lasted at least 8 hrs and we are able to walk around, sit by the fire or lay down, which helped me to connect with nature more easily.
 We were also able to drink as many cups as we wanted.
-Whereas Peruvian ceremonies were short, took place in one room in the dark without a chance of interacting with anything other than ourselves.
+Whereas Peruvian ceremonies were short, and took place in one room in the dark without a chance of interacting with anything other than ourselves.

 Day 2: No breakfast | Lunch: grilled fish and plantains | Dinner: boiled rice.